Picture credit Dean Ward (IFY Community)

 Wakefield Prison is the largest high security jail in Western Europe, housing some of Britain’s most notorious criminals serving life sentences.

-The city, like Bradford has two railway stations, Kirkgate and Wakefield Westgate.
+The city, like Bradford, has two railway stations: Kirkgate and Wakefield Westgate.
 The former is the older of the two, opened in 1840 and situated on the Manchester-Leeds line.
 It provides some services to London Kings Cross and Nottingham, as well as to other local places, such as Leeds, Halifax and Bradford.
-In the present day the station is unstaffed and over the decades has become run-down and derelict, although still operational.
-In 2008 part of the building collapsed onto a parked car and the station has gained a poor reputation for passenger safety.
+In the past, Kirkgate station became run-down and derelice, although still operational.
+The station was unstaffed and over the decades became run-down and derelict, although still operational.
+In 2008 part of the building collapsed onto a parked car and the station gained a poor reputation for passenger safety.
 The following year it was dubbed one of the worst railway stations in the UK.
-However at the time of writing Kirkgate is being completely regenerated, with re-construction work being done on the building to make it safe and the inclusion of other features, such as retail space, meeting rooms and a café plus improved CCTV to address the issue of public safety.

 The new Wakefield Westgate station opened in December 2013 and was built 300 yards north from the old one.
 It is possible to reach London in less than two hours from here and trains run to the capital on a half-hourly basis.
 Services to Leeds, York, Newcastle and Edinburgh are also available.

 At the time of writing there is much debate in the city as to what effects the proposed High speed rail link (HS2), linking London to Leeds will have on the city.
 The proposed route is set to include 11.4 miles of track running through the Wakefield area, but there are concerns of its environmental impact on nearby Walton Hall and a local nature reserve.
 In January 2014 Wakefield Council voted against the proposed HS2 plan, arguing that money could be spent on improving the region’s roads and a new airport for West Yorkshire instead.